alda-lang/alda/doc/zeromq-architecture.md

 See "Client - Outbound" above.

-Messages from the client contain 3 frames.
+Messages from the client contain 3 or 4 frames.
 The server inspects the last frame to determine which command is being requested and decide whether the server can handle the request itself or whether it needs to forward the request to a worker.

 #### Inbound - Backend Socket